konomiyuzu/RoR2/CustomChaosPool/Export/README.md

 ### Step by step guide

 1. Enable Give Equipment Info
-2. In BepInEx Enable Developer Tools in Settings
+2. Launch the game, Then in BepInEx Enable Developer Tools in Settings
 3. In Console Search for "CustomChaosPool"
 4. Wait for "Equipment Info" to pop up
 5. Double click on "Equipment Info" and search for what ever equipment you want there